 3. Create Establishing Shots

 In cinema and television, most scenes begin with an establishing shot.
-This is usually an exterior shot of the building, house, or spaceship the subsequent scene plays out within.
+This is usually an exterior shot of the building, house, or spaceship within which the action of the subsequent scene happens.
 The purpose of these establishing shots is to give the viewer a sense of place, location, and geography.

 Authors need to make sure they do the same work in establishing location and setting as filmmakers do.